PatrykWo/vllm-fork/README_GAUDI.md

 | 1                  | 1               | PyTorch lazy mode  |

 > [!WARNING]
-> In 1.19.0, all modes utilizing `PT_HPU_LAZY_MODE=0` are highly experimental and should be only used for validating functional correctness.
+> In current release, all modes utilizing `PT_HPU_LAZY_MODE=0` are highly experimental and should be only used for validating functional correctness.
 Their performance will be improved in the next releases.
-For obtaining the best performance in 1.19.0, please use HPU Graphs, or PyTorch lazy mode.
+For obtaining the best performance please use HPU Graphs, or PyTorch lazy mode.

 ## Bucketing mechanism